sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-23-cloudformation-validation-json-schema.md

 <a name = "ruby-validate"></a>
 #### 3) Sample Ruby project to check

+Some sample code to run the validation.
+I'm using a ruby Rakefile for simplicity / portability

 <a name = "ruby-validate-gemfile"></a>
 ##### 3a) Gemfile

 ```ruby
 gem 'json-schema'
 ```